Vector Security Monitoring Plans

 Vector Security Plans Overview

 Vector Security made sure to keep its monitoring plans simple.
-The entry-level Basic Security plan covers home security but nothing more.
+The entry-level Essential Security plan covers home security but nothing more.
 The mid-range Home Automation plan adds in basic home automation and smartphone access.
 The high-end Connected Home plan provides home security and more advanced home automation.

 Vector Security also threw in equipment packages to go with its monitoring plans.
 All three plans come with a touchscreen control panel, motion sensor, three door/window sensors, yard signs, and window decals at no additional cost.
 The Home Automation plan adds in an appliance/lamp module for free.
 You can also choose to get an indoor camera and smart lock without any upfront equipment cost if you agree to pay $10 more per month for each device.
 Connected Home includes the most number of devices, but it's the only plan that requires a $99 upfront payment.
 Besides the basic equipment package, it includes an appliance/lamp module, smart lock, indoor camera, and thermostat.